At 20 I wanted your approval.

 - Decide what really matters to you.
 What makes you tick or gives your life meaning?

-- Become a part of something greater than yourself.
-Partner with others in your purpose.
+- Become a part of something greater than yourself by partnering with others in your purpose.

 - Be grateful for your smallness … or your medium-ness or whatever size you are.
 Be you.
 You are the only one qualified.